 The Rossignol ENT B1 (France)

 Moving West from Italy, in France in the same year, the French undertook a modernization program to replace their bolt action Lebel rifles with self-loading weapons.
-One of these projects was the Rossignol ENT B1, a self-loading rifle in a 6x60mm round with an automatic fire mode.
+One of these projects was the Rossignol ENT B1, a self-loading rifle in a very high velocity 6x60mm round with an automatic fire mode.
 Despite being select-fire, having a detachable box magazine, and arguably being chambered in an intermediate caliber, the ENT B1 weighed over twenty pounds, and was probably not very convenient for a normal infantryman to carry.
-The ENT B1 seems to have been a gas-operated rotary bolt design utilizing an operating rod.
+The ENT B1 was a direct impingement gas-operated rotary bolt design, one of the first of its kind.
 Interestingly, the ENT B1 was intended to function as both an infantry rifle and a light machine gun, arguably making it one of the first “family of weapons” designs in military history.
 Not much else is known to the author about this rifle.

 The Fedorov Avtomat (Russia)